ConcordUSA/engineering-core-values/Docker/ContainerizeAzureFunctions/README.md

 # Dockerize Azure Functions

-This document is used to collect information on Dockerize Azure functions and create the ability to run Azure function locally by decopuling cloud based dependencies.
+This document is used to collect information on dockerizing Azure functions and create the ability to run Azure function locally by decopuling cloud based dependencies.

 ## Introduction